makoto/blockparty/README.md

 ## TODO

+### Mainnet release candidate features

+#### Essential

+- Delete `reset` function (to be replaced by `cancel` event)
-- Add date
+- Add `cancel` event functionality (automatically refund)
-- Only event owners can set attend, payback, and reset
-- Only event owners can set payback for participants
+- Only event owners can execute `attend`, `payback`
-- Cancel the event (automatically refund)
+- Add event date
-- Refresh info when someone else register/attend
+- Cannot register on the day of event.
 - Cannot register once the event is over.
+- Add disclaimar doc

+#### Nice to have

+- Replace `throw` with returning ether (better practice for handling exceptions)
+- Add readonly views (so that people can see people who attended via mobile phone)
+- Upload the deployed source code to `etherscan.io`

+### Backlog

+- Let participant to claim the payback rather than event owners to send payback
+- Change payback ratio (eg: first registered, more reward)
+- Let user to register by sending Ether (so that they could potentially register not via wallet but via exchange, etc)
 - Automatic check in
 - Waitlist
 - Transfer my spot
+- Refresh info when someone else register/attend